The Grind of the Work: When ERP Feels Relentless and Draining

 Why This Happens

-Here’s the encouraging part: those who improved slowly ended up with similar long-term outcomes as those who improved quickly (Buchholz et al., 2019).
+Encouragingly, Buchholz et al. (2019) found that people who improved more slowly reached similar long-term outcomes as those who improved quickly.
 Slow progress is still progress.
-But without clear expectations, that slower pace can feel like failure and sap your motivation to keep going.
+But without clear expectations, that slower pace can feel discouraging and drain motivation.

 What Can Help